 For a 10Gig interface:

-Note: Sometimes you may see less buffers allocated to few queues.
-This is expected as the values cant fit into Softmax calculation for priority queue and non-priority queue during certain combination of configurations.
+Note: There can be less buffers allocated to few queues.
+This is expected as the values that cannot fit into Softmax calculation for priority queue and non-priority queue while certain configurations are combined.

-Note: Starting from 3.6.3 or 3.7.2, the maximum value for softmax can be modified using a CLI command: "qos queue-softmax-multiplier 1200", with 100 being default value.
-If configured as 1200, the softmax for non-priority queues and non-primary priority queue (!=level 1) are multiplied by 12 from their default values.
-This command would take effect only on the ports where a policy-map is attached. it is also not applicable for priority queue level 1.
+with 100 as the default value.
+If configured as 1200, the Softmax for non-priority queues and non-primary priority queue (!=level 1) are multiplied by 12 from their default values.
+This command would take effect only on the ports where a policy-map is attached.
+It is also not applicable for priority queue level 1.

-The service policy configuration and the corresponding buffer allocation is shown below
+This is the service policy configuration and the correspondent buffer allocation:

 policy-map TEST_POLICY